AdelieLinux/horizon/image/backends/README.rst

 Image creation backends shall derive from the Horizon::Image::BasicBackend class.
 Concrete backends can exist in any namespace.
-To be used with the Image Creation utility, the backend must be registered in the ``backends.hh`` file along with a unique Type Code.
+To be used with the Image Creation utility, the backend must be registered in the ``basic.cc`` file along with a unique Type Code.
 This Type Code can then be passed to the Image Creation utility with the ``-t`` parameter for use.

 The Horizon::Image::BasicBackend is an abstract (pure virtual) class that has a single method that you must implement: ``create()``.
-This will be called on a constructed object of your concrete backend class, with two
-parameters: ``std::string ir_dir``, which is the base directory for the installed system (like ``/target`` during a normal installation), and ``std::string out_path``, which is the user's desired output path and file name.
+This will be called on a constructed object of your concrete backend class, which has two instance variables: ``std::string ir_dir``, which is the base directory for the installed system (like ``/target`` during a normal installation), and ``std::string out_path``, which is the user's desired output path and file name.
+You may also implement ``prepare()``, which is called before create, and ``finalise()``, which is called after.
+Default no-op implementations are provided for you in BasicBackend.